-Intensely moisturising and brimming with ingredients sourced from regenerative communities across the globe, the freshly reformulated gourmet soaps have arrived.
+Intensely moisturising and brimming with ingredients sourced from regenerative communities across the globe, here are the gourmet soaps.

 We’re proud to pioneer soap making, and our gourmet soaps take our manufacturing process to an entirely new level.
 Some are pleasingly soft and gooey, some produce a rich, creamy lather - but each and every one looks, feels and smells wonderful.

 So what makes gourmet so great?
-First and foremost it starts with our bespoke, and recently reformulated, soap base.
-For cosmetics companies, buying in a pre-made base has been part and parcel of the soap manufacturing market for years.
-Yet experimenting with distinctive soap bases in-house has enabled the Lush inventors to create a greater range of textures, lathers and ingredients, leading to greater creative control and ingredients transparency.
+First and foremost it starts with our bespoke soap base.
+For cosmetics companies, including Lush, buying in a pre-made base has been part and parcel of the soap manufacturing market for years.
+Yet experimenting with distinctive soap bases in-house has enabled the Lush inventors to create a greater range of textures, lathers, leading to greater creative control and ingredients transparency.

-This luxurious base feels rich and reassuring on the skin, as Lush inventor and cosmetic scientist Daniel Campbell explains: “Gourmet soaps tend to be creamier and more conditioning,” he notes. “[The new soap base] enables us to move beyond the restrictions of a normal soap into other areas and create a lot of different lathers which will have beautiful benefits for the skin.”
+Lush inventor and cosmetic scientist Daniel Campbell explains: “Gourmet soaps tend to be creamier and more conditioning,” he notes. “[These bespoke bases] enable us to move beyond the restrictions of a normal soap into other areas and create a lot of different lathers which will have beautiful benefits for the skin.”

-Fellow product developer Wesley Burrage adds: ““Although coconut foams well, it can be quite drying, so we blend it with other gourmet soap bases to balance the ingredients.
-Some of our gourmet soaps, like Ro’s Argan, contain just one soap base, others contain three or four.”
+Fellow product developer Wesley Burrage adds: “Although coconut-based soaps foam well, it can be quite drying, so we blend it with other gourmet soap bases to balance the effects of the ingredients.
+Some of our gourmet soaps, like Ro’s Argan, contain just one soap base, others can contain three or four.”

 Importantly, the new bases also enable greater traceability when it comes to sourcing ingredients.
-“When you buy one standard base you are essentially giving over a large proportion of your formula to something that you can’t change”, explains Dan.
+“When you buy one standard base you are essentially giving over a large proportion of your formula to something that you can’t change”, explains Dan, although Lush worked with their supplier to remove palm oil.
 “Creating our own bases allows us to be completely flexible with the way we formulate soaps.
 We know the people who we are getting the oil from and we know there are no additives that have been added in to improve the efficiency of them.”

 What’s inside counts